Tjostolv Moland

 Tjostolv Moland (28 February 1981 – 18 August 2013) was a former Norwegian army officer and private security contractor or ex-mercenary arrested in May 2009 in the Democratic Republic of the Congo (DRC), and convicted (together with Joshua French) of murdering their driver and espionage for Norway.

 One day after he died, The Guardian said that his "death overshadowed even the upcoming elections in Norway's media."
-Furthermore, Reuters claimed that "The death penalty was later overturned by Congo's military high court"—without mentioning that the prisoners were sentenced to death at the next trial.
+Furthermore, Reuters claimed that the death sentence was later overturned by the Congo's military high court, without mentioning that the prisoners were sentenced to death at the next trial.

 Early life

 Moland was born and raised in Vegårshei, Aust-Agder county, Norway.
 He joined the army when he was nineteen, served in The King's Guard and later the Telemark Battalion, where he held the rank of second lieutenant before his resignation in 2007.
 During his tenure as an army officer, he befriended grenadier Joshua French, a fellow soldier in the Telemark Battalion.
 After leaving the military, they both worked in the private security industry for a Korean company as security guards in the Gulf of Aden.